AICPA-ADS/AuditData-API/README.md

 # AuditData-API
 An audit data transfer standard in an OPEN API format for transferring data required for a financial audit.

+The purpose of the Audit Data API Working Group (Working Group) is to define an API standard for the transfer of financial audit data between two systems.
+The standard is open and licensed under an MIT license Participation in the Working Group and contributions are open to all interested parties.
+The API standard intends to build upon the standards already developed by the AICPA  and to use the terms defined in that standard where applicable.

 ## Background
 When auditors request client data to analyze in their audits, this data (audit data) is typically transferred to the auditor as discrete data files in a custom format.
 The scope of audit data covers information that is recorded in financial systems of the company, such as the following:
 1. General ledger including trial balance